dkgolfnut5192/YourControls_MILTECH_MV22_OSPREY/README.md

 # Version 00.3
    Known Issues:
-   - 12/7/2024 PILOT IN COMMAND should operate the engine NACELLes only to maintain synchronization.
+   - 12/7/2024 PILOT IN COMMAND should operate the engine NACELLES only to maintain synchronization.
 It isnt perfect but pretty close.

    - 11/5/2024 Make sure you use a very slow click on CDU and PFD buttons so they register.